mm6/ethereum-lab3-hardhat/README.md

 **Deliverable:**

-Please compile your answers to questions E0 through E10 into a single PDF file named ‘Lab3.pdf’.
+Please compile your answers to questions E0 through E13 into a single PDF file named ‘Lab3.pdf’.
 Ensure that the file is well-organized and properly labeled.
 Submit this single PDF file to Canvas.

-## Part A. Using MetaMask to interact with a Hardhat network running locally.
+## Part A. 3 Points.
+Using MetaMask to interact with a Hardhat network running locally.

 1. In an empty directory named Lab3_MetaMask, begin by setting up an npm package.
 When prompted, hit return and select the defaults.
 ```